Chapter 7 Regression III: categorical independent variables and multiple regression models

 What do the two coefficients mean now?
 Their interpretation now changes!

 The intercept is the expected score of \(Y\) when all independent variables are 0.
 In this case, the intercept is the expected violence rate when both \(unemployed = 0\) and \(largest50 = 0\).
-That is, a hypothetical city with 0% of its population unemployed and that is not one of the 50 largest cities in the country is expected to have a violence rate of \(=236.3\).
+That is, a hypothetical city with 0% of its population unemployed and that is not one of the 50 largest cities in the country is expected to have a violence rate of \(-236.3\).
 From now on, more often than not, there is not much value in bothering to interpret the intercept because it will not always represent a real observation in your sample.

 The slope coefficients represent the partial association between the independent variable and dependent variable controlling for the other independent variables.
 In this case, the coefficient \(\widehat{\beta_1}=116.5\) implies that, controlling for whether or not the city is one of the largest 50 cities in the country, every additional percentage point increase in unemployment is associated with an expected increase of 116.5 in violence rates.
 Similarly, the coefficient \(\widehat{\beta_2}=295.5\) implies that, controlling for unemployment percentage, cities in the top 50 by size have an expected violence rate 295.5 units higher than smaller cities.

-Other interpretations are also possible and are more generalizable.
+Other interpretations are also possible and are more generalisable.
 Gelman and Hill (2007: p.
-34) emphasise what they call the predictive interpretation which considers how “the outcome variable differs, on average, when comparing two groups of units that differ by 1 in the relevant predictor while being identical in all the other predictors”.
+34) emphasise what they call the predictive interpretation, which considers how “the outcome variable differs, on average, when comparing two groups of units that differ by 1 in the relevant predictor while being identical in all the other predictors”.
 So if you’re regressing y on u and v, the coefficient of u is the average difference in y per difference in u, comparing pairs of items that differ in u but are identical in v.

-As you can see, interpreting regression coefficients can be kind of tricky9.
+Interpreting regression coefficients can be kind of tricky9.
 The relationship between the dependent variable \(Y\) and any one explanatory variable can change greatly depending on what other explanatory variables are present in the model.

 Comparing the simple models with this more complex model, we could say that adjusting for largest50 does not change much the association between unemployed and violence.
 Almost the same can be said about the effect of largest50 when holding unemployed fixed.